matrix-org/matrix.org/content/blog/2024/01/2024-01-04-migrating-from-ems-to-selfhosted-matrix.md

     1. If this goes badly wrong, restore DNS and fix.
 6. Turn your Synapse on.
 It'll roar to life and eat a bunch of CPU as it catches up, but that's fine.
 7. Wait for things to catch up.
 In this time, ask your key contacts to re-send any messages they may have sent while you've been offline.
 8. Also while waiting, import your media.
-The instructions below also cover this step.
 9. If things look good after about 2-4 hours, cancel and delete your EMS homeserver (it'll now be too far behind to roll back to).
 10. Rotate your signing key at your convenience.